aravindhk/QESummerSchool/Day-5/exercise-6/README.md

 ## CuO

-Try to run the CuO input with GPU acceleration.
+Try to run the CuO input with GPU acceleration by change the jobscript given in the previous exercise.
 Try with `-npool 1` and `-npool 2` and remember to exploit OpenMP parallelism.
 Can you obtain a speedup with respect to the CPU only run?